afkrause/libretracker/README.md

-7. click calibrate. look at the corners of the AR markers where the arrow is pointing. press space bar if you precisely look at the corner. only move your eyes during calibration, no the head.
+7. click calibrate. look at the corners of the AR markers where the arrow is pointing. press space bar if you precisely look at the corner. only move your eyes during calibration, not the head.

 8. optional: validate the calibration. if there is only a small systematic offset, press "fix offset".